-The long tail is a statistical pattern of distribution that occurs when a larger share of occurrences occur farther away from the center or head of distribution.
+The long tail is a statistical pattern of distribution that occurs when a larger share of occurrences occur farther away from the centre or head of distribution.
 This means that a long tail distribution includes many values that are far away from the mean value.
-In an economics context, this signifies that more products are purchased that are different from the most mainstream products.
+In an economic context, this signifies that more products are purchased that are different from the most mainstream products.

-The Long Tail Effect theory in practise explained
+The Long Tail Effect theory in practice explained

 Businesses can benefit from this trend by stocking a variety of individualized, niche items.
 Given enough traffic, products that have a low sales volume can collectively make up a market equal to or larger than that of the most popular, best-selling items.
 According to Anderson’s theory, this will become increasingly true as economic culture shifts farther away from monogamous, trend-following purchasing.
 Modern customers are becoming more interested in products and services that seem unique and fit their individual needs and tastes, creating more demand for a greater number of more unique items.